ESTEEM-GenAI-25/vibecoding-intro-KaylaLoly/prd_final.md

   _Color-coded appointment blocks for easy scanning_

 - **AI Scheduling Assistant (Primary Integration)**
-  _Generates 3 scored time slot recommendations (0-100 fit score)_
-  _Provides explanations for each suggestion_
-  _Generates client-facing appointment confirmation notes_
+  _Generates 3 scored time slot recommendations (0-100 fit score), with an adjacent calendar view for each option_ _Provides explanations for each suggestion_ _Generates client-facing appointment confirmation notes, with a send note button included_

 ## 3. AI Specification
 _The AI acts as an experienced practice manager that analyzes multiple factors to recommend optimal appointment times.
 When a therapist clicks "Suggest Time" on a scheduling request, the AI:_